akjava/BlenderAddons/README.md

 Addons
 --
-No plan to support Blender 2.79
+No plan to support Blender 2.79,now upgrading to recent version.

 most of addon for VRM